-The Editor tab contains some additional features that have been incoporated in the editor.
-These new features include Auto-indent which automatically indents your ASN.1 schema files in the editor.
+The Editor tab allows features associated with the ASN.1 Editor to be configured.
+These features include Auto-indent which automatically indents your ASN.1 schema files in the editor.

 The Use Tab Character option enables the use of tab characters instead of spaces.
 The 'Indent' option specifies how many tab characters or spaces are inserted per indent.
 The 'tab size' option is used to customize the with of tab characters.